jlokos/reddit-revive/README.md

 2. Open Google Chrome, and navigate to `chrome://extensions`.
 3. Make sure that the 'Developer Mode' toggle in the top right corner is checked.
 4. Click 'Load Unpacked' and navigate to the cloned repository.
 Select the 'extension' directory.
 5. The extension should now be visible in your Chrome extensions list and ready to use.
+Enjoy!

 ## Usage